computersarecool/dotfiles/README.md

 # dotfiles
 This is a set of files to configure a Ubuntu Linux machine how I like it.
 This is tested on the Amazon AWS Ubuntu 16.04 AMI.
+For added convenience AMI ID `ami-dd471cbd` is an AMI based off this repo.

 There are three parts to this repo: